numfocus/gsoc/2017/proposals/ranasinghe-kanchana.md

 ### July 31st - August 4th
 * basic functionality of other scalarMappables

+The work here will be done on the scalarMappables class and its underlying objects.
+This will ensure that all support for categorical data integrated flows down to each derived type of scalarMappables.

 ### August 7th - August 11th
 * color-bar and legend support for other scalarMappables

+Work similar to what is done for heat-maps will be extended to the scalarMappables class to support color-bars and legends for categorical data.

 ### August 14th - August 18th
 * overall functionality of other scalarMappables with tests and documentation